 Amount Raised: $13,285,226

 The Coolest Cooler collected an amazing $13,285,226 from 62,642 backers.
-Being a drinks cooler with so many added functions like a blender, speaker, charger, cutting board, bottle opener, and more seemed simply too good to be true.
+Being a drinks cooler with many added functions like a blender, speaker, charger, cutting board, bottle opener, and more seemed too good to be true.

 And it was too good to be true (even though its the second most-funded Kickstarter project)

-See, this was a classic crowdfunding campaign mistake of a team of people building a prototype they love that works but vastly underestimating productions costs.
+See, this was a classic crowdfunding campaign mistake of a team of people building a prototype they love that works but vastly underestimating production costs.
 A product like this is not hard to make from a technical perspective – but it’s hard to make many of them at a low cost.

 Creator: Isaac Childres